 - Marital & Family Law (Divorce, Custody, Support)

-SERVING JACKSONVILLE’S BEACHES FROM OUR NEW OFFICE IN PONTE VEDRA BEACH
+SERVING JACKSONVILLE’S BEACHES FROM OUR OFFICE IN PONTE VEDRA BEACH:

 The Shoppes of Ponte Vedra

 We are located in Ponte Vedra Beach, near Jacksonville Beach, Neptune Beach, Atlantic Beach, Jacksonville and St. Augustine.

 We serve the Northeast Florida counties, including Duval, St. Johns, Nassau, Clay, Flagler, Bradford, Baker and Alachua Counties.

 Serving the State of Florida on Probate Law Matters

 Our Jacksonville probate lawyers have extensive experience handling estate administration and probate matters throughout all of Florida.
 Our probate attorneys have experience in handling probate matters for estates when the decedent is a non-resident of Florida, commonly referred to as Ancillary Administration.
 We recognize the emotional impact a death in the family has on family and friends.
 Our goal is to help people through this difficult time and we will take all the time you need to make sure you fully understand the probate process.
 The best course of action is not always clear during times of great stress.
 We will help you make educated decisions on the best method of handling your probate matter.